-Since inception, we have funded our operations primarily through public and private stock offerings.
-We intend to continue to use these proceeds to fund research and development activities, working capital requirements, other general corporate purposes and capital expenditures.
-As of September 30, 2003, cash and cash equivalents and marketable securities were \$83.2 million.
-In September 2003, we issued 7,650,000 shares of common stock at \$6.50 per share in a follow-on public offering and received approximately \$46.3 million, after deducting underwriting discounts and related expenses.
+Since inception, we have financed our operations primarily through public and private securities offerings.
+We intend to continue to use the proceeds from these offerings to fund research and development activities, capital expenditures, working capital requirements and other general corporate purposes.
+As of December 31, 2003, cash, cash equivalents and marketable securities were \$77.4 million.
+During 2003, we issued 7,730,500 shares of common stock at \$6.50 per share in a follow-on public offering and received approximately \$46.7 million in net proceeds, after deducting underwriting discounts and related expenses.